flores-jacob/RoboND-Perception-Project/writeup/perception_writeup.md

 ## Project: Perception Pick & Place
-### Writeup Template: You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.

----

-# Required Steps for a Passing Submission:
-1. Extract features and train an SVM model on new objects (see `pick_list_*.yaml` in `/pr2_robot/config/` for the list of models you'll be trying to identify).
-2. Write a ROS node and subscribe to `/pr2/world/points` topic.
-This topic contains noisy point cloud data that you must work with.
-3. Use filtering and RANSAC plane fitting to isolate the objects of interest from the rest of the scene.
-4. Apply Euclidean clustering to create separate clusters for individual items.
-5. Perform object recognition on these objects and assign them labels (markers in RViz).
-6. Calculate the centroid (average in x, y and z) of the set of points belonging to that each object.
-7. Create ROS messages containing the details of each object (name, pick_pose, etc.) and write these messages out to `.yaml` files, one for each of the 3 scenarios (`test1-3.world` in `/pr2_robot/worlds/`).
-[See the example `output.yaml` for details on what the output should look like.](https://github.com/udacity/RoboND-Perception-Project/blob/master/pr2_robot/config/output.yaml)
-8. Submit a link to your GitHub repo for the project or the Python code for your perception pipeline and your output `.yaml` files (3 `.yaml` files, one for each test world).
-You must have correctly identified 100% of objects from `pick_list_1.yaml` for `test1.world`, 80% of items from `pick_list_2.yaml` for `test2.world` and 75% of items from `pick_list_3.yaml` in `test3.world`.
-9. Congratulations!
-Your Done!

 # Extra Challenges: Complete the Pick & Place
 7. To create a collision map, publish a point cloud to the `/pr2/3d_map/points` topic and make sure you change the `point_cloud_topic` to `/pr2/3d_map/points` in `sensors.yaml` in the `/pr2_robot/config/` directory.
 This topic is read by Moveit!, which uses this point cloud input to generate a collision map, allowing the robot to plan its trajectory.
 Keep in mind that later when you go to pick up an object, you must first remove it from this point cloud so it is removed from the collision map!